midhunkm1294-bit/youtubeuploaderbot/README.md

 > Simple [Telegram Bot](https://core.telegram.org/bots "Telegram Bots") to Upload videos to [Youtube](https://youtube.com "Youtube") written in Python3 By Indian Bot Team ✌️.

+# If You Got Banned By Youtube Because For Copying A Video And Uploading It through this bot !
+And If You Come And Ask For Help !
+I will gonna roll on the floor and laugh !
+LOL 🤣

 ### Contents